Industry Insights

 Why Did NVIDIA Get Involved?

-Jensen also said the quiet part loud: “Agentic systems in the corporate network can have access to sensitive information, execute code, and communicate externally.
-Obviously, this can’t possibly be allowed.”
-NemoClaw is NVIDIA’s answer — the governance layer that makes OpenClaw deployable in corporate environments — see NVIDIA’s NemoClaw enterprise reference design.
+Jensen said the quiet part loud at CES.
+During the same keynote where he made the Linux comparison, Huang addressed the security concern directly: “Agentic systems in the corporate network can have access to sensitive information, execute code, and communicate externally.
+Obviously, this can’t possibly be allowed without governance.”
+NemoClaw is NVIDIA’s answer to that concern — the governance layer that makes OpenClaw deployable in corporate environments without requiring every customer to reinvent the security stack from scratch.
+For the full NVIDIA architecture, see our NemoClaw enterprise reference design walkthrough.

-What Does Peter Steinberger’s Track Record Tell Us?
+What Does Peter Steinberger’s Track Record Actually Tell Us?

+Answer capsule.
+Steinberger isn’t an unknown developer who got lucky.
+PSPDFKit, his previous company, built PDF technology used by Dropbox, Autodesk, SAP, Lufthansa, IBM, and hundreds of other enterprise companies that embedded it in their products.
+He sold the company and had the credibility and resources to build something ambitious afterward.
 That track record matters for business adoption.
-According to Forrester’s 2025 Open Source Risk Analysis, the #1 predictor of enterprise adoption for open-source projects is founder credibility and project governance.
-Steinberger’s enterprise background gave OpenClaw a trust signal that most open-source projects — started by anonymous developers or small teams — don’t have.
+According to Forrester’s 2025 Open Source Risk Analysis, the #1 predictor of enterprise adoption for open source projects is founder credibility and project governance.
+Steinberger’s enterprise background gave OpenClaw a trust signal that most open source projects — started by anonymous developers or small teams — don’t have, and enterprise security reviews proceed faster as a result.

-He also made a critical early decision: building on Anthropic’s Claude models rather than OpenAI’s GPT.
-This gave OpenClaw access to Claude’s 200,000-token context window and strong coding performance, while keeping the project independent of any single AI provider.
-The architecture supports multiple model backends — a decision that VCs and CTOs evaluating the project noticed immediately.
+The model selection decision.
+Steinberger made a critical early architectural decision: building Clawdbot on Anthropic’s Claude models rather than OpenAI’s GPT-4 models.
+This gave the project access to Claude’s 200,000-token context window (vs GPT-4’s 128K at the time) and Claude’s stronger performance on long-form coding tasks, while keeping the project independent of OpenAI.
+The architecture also supported multiple model backends from day one — you could swap the Claude provider for GPT-4, Gemini, or a local model if you wanted.
+That multi-model support was a decision VCs and CTOs evaluating the project noticed immediately, because it meant the project wasn’t hostage to a single vendor’s pricing or availability.

 Why Does This Trajectory Matter for Business Leaders?